Air Force Historical Research Agency Emblem

 (334) 953-5697

-*The AFHRA is closed on all Federal Holidays and the Reading Rooms are closed to the public on AETC Family Days.
+*The AFHRA is closed on all Federal Holidays and the Reading Rooms are closed on all AETC Resiliency Days.

 AFHRA Announcements